UBS On-Air: Paul Donovan Daily Audio 'Quite like old times'

 The desk views the Federal Reserve's approaching policy evolution as a pivotal moment that could signal a wider acceptance of rate cuts despite ongoing inflationary pressures.
 Per the full note [source], Fed Chair Powell's confidence to proceed without waiting for additional labor data suggests a deliberate approach to monetary policy that may set the stage for future cuts.
 As the Fed navigates rising inflation challenges, its upcoming decisions may reflect a complex balancing act between stimulating growth and managing price stability.
 The divergence within the Fed could present complications for Powell's successor while the broader market anticipates potential rate shifts.
 This groundwork is crucial as traders position in anticipation of Fed actions up to early 2026.

-UBS On-Air: Paul Donovan Daily Audio 'British style'
+UBS On-Air: Paul Donovan Daily Audio 'Self-inflicted slowdowns and the Fed'